jiangok2006/jetjone_blogs/content/posts/cjdropshipping/index.md

 # Supplier accessibility :thumbsdown:
 It is a known issue for sourcing from China for many reasons.
 I want to know if CJ can help (e.g. provide reviews, suppliers contact for clarifying return policy).

 CJ does not provide any supplier info.
 All communication goes through CJ.
-This is understandable due to CJ business model.
+This is understandable due to CJ's business model.
 But also because of this, it could be inflexible and hurt my business.

 I tried to search the suppliers online.
 For example, many products are provided by `Yiwu Renfan Trading Co., LTD` and `Heyang Industrial Co., Ltd`.
 I thought it is easy to find their contact online.
 To my surprise, they either don't show or show multiple results on Google or Baidu (a China search engine).
 [One result](https://www.ltddir.com/companies/heyang-supply-chain-hk-co-limited/) of Heyang does not show phone or email.
 This makes me wonder whether these suppliers' identities are hidden for some reason.